Nkbalaji2002/new-git/README.md

 This repository is built step by step in the tutorial

-It now includes steps for Github
+It now includes steps for Github for pull.